imSaiPavan27/hospitality-analysis/README.md

-Provide Insights to the Revenue Team in the Hostility Domain PUBLISHED BY
+#Provide Insights to the Revenue Team in the Hostility Domain

-AKSHAY GIRHE

-ON

-SEPTEMBER 6, 2023
+## Overview
-The challenge is about the imaginary company called AtliQ Grands which owns multiple Five-Star hotels across India.
+The Project is about the  company called AtliQ Grands which owns multiple Five-Star hotels across India.
 AtliQ Grands is losing business to competitors due to their management’s ineffective decision-making.

 Now AtliQ Grands is losing its market share and revenue in the luxury/business hotels category.
 The revenue management team has decided to use Business and Data intelligence to identify the gaps and make decisions accordingly.

 They are looking for a Data Analyst who can provide them with the relevant insights to help them solve this problem.

-Tasks
+## Tasks
-Create the metrics according to the metric list.
+1. Create the metrics according to the metric list.
-Create a dashboard according to the mock-up provided by stakeholders.
+2. Create a dashboard according to the mock-up provided by stakeholders.
-Create relevant insights not provided in the metric list/mock-up dashboard.
+3. Create relevant insights not provided in the metric list/mock-up dashboard.
-LINK To DASHBOARD

-AtliQ Grands
+### AtliQ Grands
-AtliQ Grands a five stars hotel chain is operating in 4 cities.
+- AtliQ Grands a five stars hotel chain is operating in 4 cities.
-It has 7 properties with branches in all these 4 cities.
+- It has 7 properties with branches in all these 4 cities.
-The rooms in these properties are categorized into 4 categories: Elite, Premium, Presidential, & Standard.
+- The rooms in these properties are categorized into 4 categories: Elite, Premium, Presidential, & Standard.
-There are 6 main platforms to book the rooms and some other platforms that are not as effective as others.
+- There are 6 main platforms to book the rooms and some other platforms that are not as effective as others.

-Dataset Provided By Codebasics dim_date – This table contains dates, week numbers, and day type (weekend and weekday)
+## Dataset Provided By Codebasics

+- **dim_date** – This table contains dates, week numbers, and day type (weekend and weekday)

-dim_hotels – This table contains data like property id, property name, category, and cities
+- **dim_hotels** – This table contains data like property id, property name, category, and cities

-dim_rooms – This table includes room_id and room class
+- **dim_rooms** – This table includes room_id and room class

-fact_aggregated_bookings – This is a fact tale that contains property id, check-in date, room category, successful bookings, and capacity
+- **fact_aggregated_bookings** – This is a fact tale that contains property id, check-in date, room category, successful bookings, and capacity

-metrics list – this data set contains a list of key measures that I will share later along with the DAX formulas used to build these metrics.
+- **metrics list** – this data set contains a list of key measures that I will share later along with the DAX formulas used to build these metrics.

-fact_bookings – This is another fact table that contains extra data like financials.
+- **fact_bookings** – This is another fact table that contains extra data like financials.
 The data are booking id, property id, booking date, check-out date, check-in date, number of guests, room category, booking platform, ratings, booking status, revenue generated, and revenue realized

 There is a list of visual metrics provided by the stakeholders to look into.

-Trends By Weeks –
++ **Trends By Weeks** –
-Revenue
+   - Revenue
-Occupancy %
+   - Occupancy %
-Avg Rating
+   - Avg Rating
-Split By City –
++ **Split By City** –
-Revenue
+   - Revenue
-Occupancy %
+   - Occupancy %
-Avg Rating
+   - Avg Rating
-Occupancy By Day Type
++ **Occupancy By Day Type**
-Booking% by Platform
++ **Booking% by Platform**
-Filters –
++ **Filters** –
-Properties
+   - Properties
-City
+   - City
-Status
+   - Status
-Platform
+   - Platform
-Month
+   - Month
-Week
+   - Week
-Table –
++ **Table** –
-Hotels property id
+    - Hotels property id
-City
+    - City
-Revenue
+    - Revenue
-Occupancy %
+    - Occupancy %
-Avg rating %
+    - Avg rating %
-Cancellation rate %
+    - Cancellation rate %
-% change vs the previous month
++ **% change vs the previous month**
-Mockup Dashboard
+## Mockup Dashboard

-AtliQ hospitality data analytics project mockup dashboard Dashboard Created
+AtliQ hospitality data analytics project mockup dashboard

+## Dashboard Created
 Dashboard Link

 Using all the information and data provided by the stakeholders, I analyzed and created this report.
 This report shows metrics that will help solve the problems faced by AtliQ Grands’s management in generating good revenue.

-Data Model Created
+## Data Model Created

 It is a star schema where the fact table/tables are in the centre and they are surrounded by dimension tables.

-Data Cleaned
+### Data Cleaned
-Derived week number from date column using DAX formula = wn = WEEKNUM(dim_date[date])
+**Derived week number from date column using DAX formula** = wn = WEEKNUM(dim_date[date])
-Derived day type from date column using DAX formula = day_type = var wkd = WEEKDAY(dim_date[date],1)
+**Derived day type from date column using DAX formula** = day_type = var wkd = WEEKDAY(dim_date[date],1)
 return